aputinski/react-navigation-controller/README.md

     const props = {
       // The views to place in the stack.
 The front-to-back order
       // of the views in this array represents the new bottom-to-top
-      // order of the navigationController in navigation stack.
+      // order of the navigation stack.
+Thus, the last item added to
-      // Thus, the last item added to the array becomes the top item
-      // of the navigation stack.
+      // the array becomes the top item of the navigation stack.
       // NOTE: This can only be updated via `setViews()`
       views: [
         <LoginView />